-Application : Applied Explanation on application of the practice ; The Board of Directors ("the Board") of Mudajaya Group Berhad ("the Company" or "Mudajaya") has an overall responsibility to manage the businesses and affairs of the Company and its subsidiaries ("the Group").
+Application : Applied Explanation on : application of the practice The Board of Directors ("the Board") of Mudajaya Group Berhad ("the Company" or "Mudajaya") has general oversight of management of the Company and its subsidiaries ("the Group").
 In order to ensure the effective discharge of the Board's functions and responsibilities, the Board has in place the Board Charter and has established Board Committees with clearly defined terms of reference.
 Together with senior management, the Board is committed to promoting good corporate governance culture within the Company which reinforces ethical, prudent and professional behaviour.
-The Board's role is to control and provide stewardship of Mubusiness and affairs on behalf of shareholders.
-By pursuing its of creating long-term shareholders' value, the Board takes into the interests of all stakeholders in its decision-making.
-The Board shall be involved in matters that may have a si impact on the Group's business such as, but not limited to, issue the objectives, strategies, operations and financials of the Group's business and financials of the Group's business such as the Group's b Beyond the matters reserved for the Board's decision, the Board has delegated the authority to achieve the corporate objectives to the Group Managing Director & Chief Executive Officer ("Group CEO") and Executive Director, supported by an Executive Committee.
-The Group CEO and Executive Director remain accountable to the Board for the authorities that are delegated to them, and for the performance of the Group.
-To ensure the effective discharge of its functions and responsibilities, the Board has set and approved business authority limits which set out relevant matters which the Board may delegate to the Management.
-These authority limits are reviewed and revised as and when required, to ensure an optimum structure for efficient and effective decision-making in the Group.
+The Board provides direction to Management on the Group's strategy and overall policies for long-term value creation for all stakeholders including shareholders and employees.
+It endeavours to do this by taking into account the interests of all stakeholders in its decisions.
+The Board is not directly involved in the day-to-day management of the Group but implements and monitors adequate guidelines and policies to ensure that Management acts in the best interest of the Group and its stakeholders, and observes and conforms to proper ethical, regulatory and legal requirements.
+In doing so, the Board has set limits of authority and boundaries for the actions that may be taken by Management and matters that it considers sufficiently material for its deliberation and approval.
+In the interest of business efficacy, the Board may delegate authority to achieve the corporate objectives of the Group to the Group Managing Director & Chief Executive Officer ("Group CEO") and Executive Director, supported by an Executive Committee (a Management-level Committee).
+The Group CEO and Executive Director remain accountable to the Board for all actions taken by them pursuant to any such authority as well as for their performance in accordance with their contracts of service.
+Notwithstanding, the Board reserves the authority to consider and make decisions on any matter that it deems of significance to stakeholders and the Group.
+Furthermore, the Board may establish Key Performance Indicators (KPIs) for Management to ensure that they meet performance and delivery targets for the Group and will provide incentives for performance, and link remuneration and benefits to performance.